jesster2k10/Pager/README.md

 [Carthage](https://github.com/Carthage/Carthage) is a simple, decentralized dependency manager for Cocoa.

-To install XLPagerTabStrip, simply add the following line to your Cartfile:
+To install Pager, simply add the following line to your Cartfile:

 ```ogdl
 github "jesster2k10/Pager" ~> 7.0